brucefan1983/NEP_CPU/README.md

 * The following folder contains some testing results:
   * `test/`

-* The standardalone C++ class is used as an engine powering the following two Python packages:
+* The standalone C++ class is used as an engine powering the following two Python packages:
   * `PyNEP`: https://github.com/bigd4/PyNEP
   * `calorine`: https://gitlab.com/materials-modeling/calorine

-* The standardalone C++ class is also used as an engine powering the interface to LAMMPS.
+* The standalone C++ class is also used as an engine powering the interface to LAMMPS.
 The interface code can be found in the folder `interface/lammps/USER-NEP/`, which contains the following files:
   * `pair_NEP.h`
   * `pair_NEP.cpp`
   * `install.sh`